Where to find the best ice cream in London (2026)

 Gelateria 3bis

 Located in Borough Market is this excellent Italian ice cream shop selling the perfect gelato.
-The name comes from the address of the lab where the founders created their first artisanal ice cream was created.
+The name comes from the address of the lab where the founders created their first artisanal ice cream.
 Today, they’re a Borough Market stalwart .

 You can watch the 3Bis team hard at work in the market creating fresh batches of gelato daily using traditional Italian equipment, including an authentic machine from the 1950s.